Jonathan Samon

 I heard it enough times that I took some voiceover lessons and built a demo.
 I got a handful of paying gigs for some now defunct websites and for an older iteration of an online course at my law school.

 I took to running after law school and eventually joined the 50 States Marathon Club.
 You gain provisional status when you've run a marathon in 10 different states, and I'm now up to 19.
-I plan on GA being my 25th for the halfway point, and NJ (my home state even though I now live in NY) being my 50th.
+I plan on Georgia being my 25th for the halfway point, and New Jersey (my home state even though I now live in NY) being my 50th.

 I hope to one day run for office.
 I want to continue to strive to be like Atticus and do good work and aspire others to help each other, and I can think of no higher calling in doing so than public service.